getsentry/sentry-docs/docs/clientdev/context.rst

 Common Context Methods
 ----------------------

-The following methods are recommended to exist:
+It is recommended that the following methods exist:

 ``client.user_context(data)``:
     Updates the user context for future events.

     Equivalent to this::